Introduction

 The GDPR states that I must have a lawful basis for processing your personal data.
 There are different lawful bases depending on the stage at which I am processing your data.
 I have explained these below:

-• If you have had therapy or supervision with me and it has now ended, I will use legitimate interest as my lawful basis for holding and using your personal information.
+- If you have had therapy, supervision or coaching with me and it has now ended, I use legitimate interest as my lawful basis for holding and using your personal information for up to 7 years, in line with the requirements of my practice insurance.

-• If you are currently having therapy or supervision, or if you are in contact with me to consider therapy or supervision, I will process your personal data where it is necessary for the performance of our contract.
+- If you are currently having therapy, supervision or coaching, or if you are in contact with me to consider working with me in any aspect of my services, I process your personal data where it is necessary for the performance of our contract.

 How I use your information